 The Causes of Oil Pump Failure

-If your oil pump fails very quickly after you’ve replaced it, there’s a chance you installed it incorrectly.
+If your diesel oil pump fails very quickly after you've replaced it, there's a high chance you've installed it incorrectly.
 Proper installation can be tricky; from properly shimming the pump to giving the gears sufficient backlash, many little mistakes during installation can cause the pump to fail.

 Highway and Heavy Parts did an earlier blog on specific failure analysis related to improper oil pump installation.
 You can view that analysis here.